menandro/opencvcudaunity/readme.md

 OpenCV library paths are defined opencvcudaunity.h.
 The default location is in "D:/dev/lib64".
 Modify this to point to your OpenCV installation.

 CUDA library path is also defined in opencvcudaunity.h.
 The default installation from NVIDIA installer is "C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v10.1/lib/x64/".

+After building the solution, copy the output dll file (dllhook.dll) to the Unity project Plugins folder.

 ## License
 This project is licensed under the MIT license